qmk/qmk_firmware/docs/features/oled_driver.md

 ## Other Examples

 In split keyboards, it is very common to have two OLED displays that each render different content and are oriented or flipped differently.
-You can do this by switching which content to render by using the return value from `is_keyboard_master()` or `is_keyboard_left()` found in `split_util.h`, e.g:
+You can do this by switching which content to render by using the return value from `is_keyboard_master()` or `is_keyboard_left()` found in `split_util.h`, e.g.:

 ```c
 #ifdef OLED_ENABLE